Introduction

 Wounds

-- Disfigurement is permanent; if you would be disfigured in the same way twice, you die instead.
+- Disfigurement is permanent; if you are disfigured three times, you die.

 Stress